 As we know, Instagram moved away from the familiar reverse-chronological feed.
 The new algorithm filters users’ feeds based on pure assumptions of what would be the most relevant or interesting to each user individually.
 Nevertheless, your engagement also depends on great quality content.
 However, finding the best time to post on Instagram is about knowing your audience, testing different times, and measuring results.

 While Facebook remains the most visited social network on desktop and mobile, the coefficient of mobile app users is steadily increasing.
 Even considering the updated News Feed algorithm, the times above work best to generate likes, comments, shares, and clicks.
 As usually, test out different times and monitor post reach to determine what works best for you.

 Twitter is a digital newspaper of today and timing is the key to this platform’s success.
-While the study shows that most tweeting activity is going on between 12 pm and 3 pm, most retweets happen after 3 pm.
-These statistics can vary depending on who you try to reach out to, however, over half of all tweets are sent out during working hours.
+The study shows that most tweeting activity is going on between 12 pm and 3 pm.
+Although, most retweets happen after 3 pm.
+These statistics can vary depending on who you try to reach out to.
+However, over half of all tweets are sent out during working hours.

 LinkedIn is a professional network, which is why posting during working hours makes the most sense.
-Recently, the majority-minority crossover of desktop and mobile users happened, over half of all LinkedIn traffic is driven by mobile.
+Since the majority-minority crossover of desktop and mobile, mobile drives over half of all LinkedIn traffic.
 Like Facebook and Instagram, LinkedIn’s algorithm is designed to show you the most relevant content.